TereseMihalcin/TereseMihalcin/README.md

 - 👋 Hi, I’m @TereseMihalcin
-- 👀 I’m interested in Front-end Development and Design.
-Apps and Websites.
-As well as improving my Java and Python skills
+- 👀 I’ve interested in Web Development and open source code!
-- 🌱 I’m currently working on a workout planner / instructional workout app on android using java.
+- 🌱 I’m currently working on a website for a coffee popup, and other sites for my friends and family
-- 💞️ I’m looking to collaborate on anything!
-I am eager to learn new areas of technology that I am less familiar with.
 - 📫 How to reach me: Email: teresemihalcin18@gmail.com

 <!---